If you're evaluating Dot Compliance

 Built Specifically for HIPAA

 One Guy Consulting is designed from the ground up for healthcare compliance.
-This results in workflows aligned with real HIPAA requirements, decisions based on practical implementation, and a system that reflects how small healthcare organizations actually operate.
+This results in workflows aligned with the HIPAA law.

 Different Philosophies